Master of Science in Geographic Information Science degree program

 Click here for additional scholarship information.

-You must meet two of the following three admissions criteria to be considered for acceptance into the online MSGISc program:
+In addition, you must meet two of the following three admissions criteria to be considered for acceptance into the online MSGISc program:

 1. Undergraduate grade point average of 3.0 or better.